Ongore99/clean-architecture/README.md

 ### Localization
 To implement localization this [article](https://lokalise.com/blog/asp-net-core-localization/#ASPNET_Core_date_and_time_format_localization) was used.
 The current project supports the following cultures: *en-us, ru-ru*, default culture: *en*. <br><br>
-All ther error messages should be contained in resources, except Inner Exceptions.
+- All ther error messages should be contained in resources, except Inner Exceptions.
 The texts of InnerExceptions could be located as constants since they don't require to be displayed.
-Each layer(WebApi, Infrastructure...) should have its own *Resources* folder with texts used in this layers.
-Each entity should have its own resource file and associated texts inside so we could avoid a lot of text messages in one resource file.
+- Each layer(WebApi, Infrastructure...) should have its own *Resources* folder with texts used in this layer.
+- Each entity should have its own resource file and associated texts inside so we could avoid a lot of text messages in one resource file.
 <br>
 Configs are here: ```src/WebApi/Common/Extensions/LocalizationServices/LocalizationServiceExtension.cs```<br><br>